 3. Set up API access credentials (OAuth)

-Now that you are in the “Credentials” tab, click on the “Create credentials” button, and choose the “OAuth client ID” option:
+Now that you are in the “Identifiers” tab, click on the “Create credentials” button (towards the top-right corner of the screenshot below), and choose the “OAuth client ID” option:

 Choose “Web Application” as the application type:

 Next, enter some details:

 - For the name, enter any label you please – it does not matter.